comp110-lytle/comp110/site/support/index.md

 4. <a href="https://course.care/ng/course/85" target="_blank">Open Course.Care click "Check-in" for currently open office hours</a>.
 Select what kind of help you are seeking and paste in your Zoom URL.
 Be detailed and descriptive in your request for help.
 If you fail to make an honest effort to describe the purpose of the meeting, TAs are instructed to cancel your request.
 5. Our teaching team will get to you as soon as we can! -->

-### Ed Stem for on-line Q&A About Lessons / Conceptual Help

-Join EdStem here <https://edstem.org/>.
-Do not make public posts about programming exercises.
-Come work with us in office hours with these questions or mark them as posting to "instructors only".
-Unless we are able to answer a question very quickly, it is likely we will redirect you to office hours in any case.

 # Feedback